masoodbinmohammad/blog/blog/2020-01-25/index.md

 Thats it.!!!
 Review what you have configured and make sure that all are good to go.

-> I Hope this article has helped you in what you are trying to achievre.
-If it did, kindly help others spreading the word 😊.
-You can always hit me up for any feedbacks or queries.
-Find my details on contact section.
+> I hope you found this article useful.
+If it did please help others spreading the word.😊
+> For any suggestions or feeedbacks 👉 <a href="/contact"> Contact</a>